pharo-project/pharo/src/System-CommandLineHandler.package/PharoCommandLineHandler.class/README.md

 	<subcommand> a valid subcommand in --list

 	Preference File Modification:
-	--preference-file   load the preferences from the given <FILE>
+	--preferences-file   load the preferences from the given <FILE>
 	--no-default-preferences    do not load any preferences from the default locations

 Documentation: